How do we develop high-quality shots in Table Tennis?

 How to develop high-quality shots:

-If you want to be a world-class player, I advise you watch them training live.
+If you want to be a world-class player, I advise you to watch them training live.
 Notice the; footwork, speed, power, agility, sound when they hit the ball, arm speed, body movements and focus on producing a high-quality ball on every shot.
 They are not content with a softball and aim to produce as much energy as possible regardless of stroke execution.

 If you’re willing and truly want to become a top player, then you require discipline and acceptance that it requires time.
 Time alongside, good coaching and guidance towards excellence.